planetrl/planetrl.github.io/draft.md

 <img src="assets/fig/eq6.png" style="display: block; margin: auto; width: 75%;"/>
 </div>

-For the derivation, please see Equation 10 in the appendix.
+For the derivation, please see the appendix in the PDF.
 Maximizing this objective trains the multi-step predictive distribution.
 This reflects the fact that during planning, the model makes predictions without having access to all the preceding observations.

 We conjecture that Equation 6 is also a lower bound on $\ln p(o_{1:T})$ based on the data processing inequality.
 Since the latent state sequence is Markovian, for $d\geq 1$ we have $I(s_t;s_{t-d})\leq I(s_t;s_{t-1})$ and thus $E[\ln p_d(o_{1:T})]\leq E[\ln p(o_{1:T})]$.
 Hence, every bound on the multi-step predictive distribution is also a bound on the one-step predictive distribution in expectation over the data set.
 For details, please see the appendix in the PDF.
 In the next paragraph, we alleviate the limitation that a particular $p_d$ only trains predictions of one distance and arrive at our final objective.